 Cornelius yawned, then sneezed.
 “I appreciate it.”
-Captain Everard helped Cornelius across the courtyard and into the castle.
+Marshall Everard helped Cornelius across the courtyard and into the castle.

 “Oh, I nearly forgot in all the excitement,” said Cornelius.
 “You have a guard problem in the Spine—there aren’t any, though Michael Drake seemed to think there was.”

 Dieter sighed.
 “I’ll dispatch a troupe of men tonight.”